arcadelab/deepdrr/README.md

 DeepDRR provides state-of-the-art tools to generate realistic radiographs and fluoroscopy from 3D CTs on a training set scale.

+## Latest Development of CISII Project

+New Features: 1.
+Segmentation pipeline using nnU-Net and CT-ORG; 2.
+New utility named 'use_nnunet' for assigning materials; 3.
+Codes for downstream nodule insertion and detection task.

 ## Installation

 DeepDRR requires an NVIDIA GPU, preferably with >11 GB of memory.